Promhills Cabins

 What is your cancellation/payment policy?

 The cancellation/payment policy specific to your booking will depend on how you chose to book.
 Please check your booking confirmation.
-If you booked direct with us, the policy can be found here: Promhills Cabins Cancellation Policy.
-If you chose to book through a third part website or travel agent, you will need to check the confirmation they emailed you when you booked.
+If you chose to book through a third party website or travel agent, you will need to check the confirmation they emailed you when you booked.

 What is your privacy policy?